Swing the lead

 Many years on and, as an etymologist, my heart doesn't exactly sing when I receive yet another email starting with "I've always believed that...".
 It seems time to revisit that explanation of 'swinging the lead' that I took on trust in my formative years and to check the facts.

-A good place to start with research into nautical language is Admiral W. H. Smyth's Sailor's Word-Book, 1867.
+A good place to start with research into nautical language is Admiral W. H. Smyth's The Sailor's Word-Book: an alphabetical digest of nautical terms, 1867.
 This is a glossary of the terms and expressions used by British sailors, most of which date from when 'Britannia ruled the waves', the 18th and 19th centuries.
 It is clear that sailors did indeed measure the depth of water by dropping in lines weighted with lead.
 The weights were called 'sounding leads' and Smyth includes this entry:

 Lead, Sounding : An instrument for discovering the depth of water; it is a tapered cylinder of lead, of 7, 14 or 28 lbs. weight, and attached, by means of a strop, to the lead-line, which is marked at certain distances to ascertain the fathoms.